Abdulai059/Vulnerables-Foundation/README.md

 # 🌍 Making Today’s Vulnerables Future Honorables

-> *"To create a world where vulnerable children are supported to reach their full potential—transforming them into future Honorables and breaking the chain of poverty."*
+"To create a world where vulnerable children are supported to reach their full potential — transforming them into future Honorables and breaking the chain of poverty."

 ---

 ## ✨ About the Initiative

 **Making Today’s Vulnerables Future Honorables** is a humanitarian initiative dedicated to uplifting and empowering vulnerable children.
-We aim to break the cycle of poverty by providing access to education, emotional support, mentorship, and resources that equip children to become dignified, capable, and honorable individuals in the future.
+We aim to break the cycle of poverty by providing access to education, emotional support, mentorship, and essential resources that equip children to become dignified, capable, and honorable individuals in the future.

 ---